dev-nicolaos/personal-site/src/pages/thoughts/tips-for-future-developers.md

 ---
-description: "Here are a few practices I found helpful in my professional growth as a developer.
-I hope they're helpful for you too!"
+description: "A few practices I found helpful in my professional growth as a developer."
-heading: "Tips for Future Developers"
+title: "Tips for Future Developers"
 layout: "../../layouts/ThoughtLayout.astro"
 publishDate: "2022-02-02"
 ---